user profile avatar

 Bio

 I am a current undergraduate student at the University of Cincinnati studying neuroscience.
-I am seeking to pursue scientific research and gain clinical experience to enhance my critical thinking abilities.
-I wish to analyze the origins of what people experience, uncovering new perspectives on existing conditions.
+I am seeking to pursue scientific research and gain clinical experience to enhance my critical thinking abilities to handle new situations.
+I wish to analyze the origins of what people experience, uncovering new perspectives for occurring conditions.
 I plan to resource individuals to the right action for their circumstances.
 Long-term, I want to act on advocacy and tailored recovery, working towards systemic change.
-In the future, I will further my studies, cultivating a career that feels meaningful to me, and a scholarship could help me proceed in that direction.
-I would love to soar greater heights if I am the right match for your scholarship.
-Thank you for this opportunity to share my pursuits and I am grateful for your consideration.
+In the future, I will further my studies, cultivating a career that feels meaningful to me, and a scholarship could help me proceed, respectively.
+I would love to soar greater heights if I am the match for your scholarship.
+Thank you for the opportunity to outsource my pursuits and I truly appreciate your consideration.

 Education